Airport shooting reignites security debate before French election

 Emmanuel Macron, the centrist frontrunner, told France 2 television on Sunday it was "essential" to maintain the current state of emergency, in force since November 2015.
 He reiterated that he would strengthen military operations and intelligence against Islamist militants.

-Conservative Francois Fillon said France was in a "situation of virtual civil war" and spoke out against the idea of lifting the emergency, as floated by the justice minister last week.
+Conservative Francois Fillon said France was in a "situation of virtual civil war" and spoke out against the idea of lifting the state of emergency, as floated by the justice minister last week.

 Far-right candidate Marine Le Pen, running on an